Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Data/StatsQueryGroupAndSort/readme.md

 ## How to use the sample

-The sample will start with some default options selected.
-You can immediately click the "Get Statistics" button to see the results for these options.

 You can add statistic definitions to the top-left table using the combo boxes and "Add" button.
 Select a table row and click "Remove" to remove a definition.